Military Divorce

 Home » Military Divorce

-Contact me for a free half-hour consultation regarding any family law or criminal defense matter.
+Contact me for a consultation regarding any family law or criminal defense matter.

 REACH OUT TODAY

-As a divorce lawyer that serves local military families in San Diego, I offer a free consultation to any service member stationed in the area.
-Together, we’ll discuss complicated divorce issues, ranging from the distribution of property to child custody and spousal child support.
-I will take the necessary steps in ensuring that you achieve the outcome that works best for you and your family.
+As a military divorce and child custody lawyer serving families in San Diego, I offer services to members of the military stationed in the area.
+Together, we’ll cover complicated issues, ranging from the distribution of property to child custody and spousal child support.
+I will take the necessary steps to ensure you achieve the best outcome for you and your family.

 Where Do Military Personnel Get Divorced?